Skip navigation

 3. Each external asset manager is required to monitor and review their mandate regularly, to ensure that it meets the conditions of the outlined investment management agreement.
 The manager is required to inform the Investment Office if there is a breach.
 In addition, a monthly mandate compliance review will be undertaken by the Custodian.

-4. The Council may choose to review a manager’s mandate upon the occurrence of the following circumstances:
+4. The Council may choose to review a manager’s mandate upon the occurrence of any the following:

 • Material alteration to the structure of the Fund;